rocky-linux/documentation/docs/guides/network/librenms_monitoring_server.md

 ### Setting Up The Alert Rules

-Now that we have set up the transport and device group, configure the alert rule.
+Configure the alert rule next.
 By default, LibreNMS has several alert rules already created for you:

 1. Go to the dashboard
 2. Let your mouse hover over "Alerts"